Paige Sandhu

-Paige Sandhu (born 1997) is a British actress.
-Sandhu began her acting career with appearances in Doctors and Endeavour, before being cast as Meena Jutla in the ITV soap opera Emmerdale; for her portrayal of the role, Sandhu has received critical acclaim and won the award for Best Villain at the 2021 Inside Soap Awards and Best Leading Performer at the 2022 British Soap Awards.
+Paige Courtney S. Sandhu (born 28 October 1992) is an English actress.
+She began her career with appearances in Doctors and Endeavour, before being cast as Meena Jutla in the ITV soap opera Emmerdale (2020–2022).
+For her portrayal, she received critical acclaim, won Best Villain at the Inside Soap Awards two years in a row and won Best Leading Performer at the 2022 British Soap Awards.

 Early life

-Sandhu was born in the 1997.
+Paige Courtney S. Sandhu was born in Orpington, Greater London, on 28 October 1992 to an Indian father and English mother.
+Her father is a dentist and her mother is a Pilates instructor.
+Sandhu has three siblings.
 After attending the Guildhall School of Music and Drama, Sandhu suffered from social anxiety, fear of judgement and fears about her future career.
 She moved back in with her parents and "became quite reclusive".
 She felt unsafe around people she did not know which led her to not leave the house much, as well as developing insomnia and various food intolerances.

 Career

-Sandhu made her debut television appearances in the BBC soap opera Doctors and the ITV drama series Endeavour.
+Sandhu made her debut in television appearances in the BBC soap opera Doctors and the ITV drama series Endeavour.